GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.7 =
+* Added: Post ID field now available - shows the ID of the post that was created by the Gravity Forms entry
 * Fixed: Properly reset `$post` after Live Post Data is displayed
 * Tweak: Display spinning cursor while waiting for View configurations to load
 * Tweak: Updated GravityView Form Editor buttons to be 1.9 compatible